Cpt0Teemo/Compiler/desc/part2/README.md

 Note that you are free to add white spaces in your output format; spaces, newlines and tabulations will be ignore by our comparison tool.

 See the file [fibonacci.c-ast-dump](./fibonacci.c-ast-dump) for an example output of `java -cp bin Main -ast tests/fibonacci.c fibonacci.c-ast-dump`.

+Note that we represent the `-` unary operator using a `BinOp` AST node, whereas the `+` unary operator is simply ignored.

 ## 4'.
 Dot Printer (Optional)